SteveJustin1963/tec-APUS/README.md

 ## alternative parts
 - CM603 Gold / Ceramic Pravetz ACIA Interface Adapter 1MHz IC MC6850P Motorola. about $12

+## Iterate
+### More serria ports
+- MC68681 duel port

+### diff maths chip

+1. **Analog Devices ADSP-218x Series**: Analog Devices offers a range of 8-bit fixed-point DSPs in their ADSP-218x series.
+These DSPs are known for their versatility and cost-effectiveness.
+They come with a variety of peripherals and are suitable for applications like audio processing and simple control systems.

+2. **Texas Instruments MSP430**: While the MSP430 family is primarily known as a low-power microcontroller line, some models offer DSP-like capabilities, especially in the MSP430FR2xx and MSP430FR4xx series.
+They are cost-effective and can perform basic DSP operations for applications with tight power constraints.

+3. **Renesas RL78/F13**: Renesas offers the RL78/F13 series of microcontrollers with DSP instructions and features.
+These microcontrollers are cost-effective and suitable for various control and signal processing applications.

+4. **Silicon Labs EFM8 and EFR32 Series**: Silicon Labs offers the EFM8 and EFR32 series of microcontrollers, which include DSP instructions.
+These microcontrollers are designed for cost-sensitive applications and can perform basic signal processing tasks.

+5. **Custom FPGA or CPLD Solution**: If you have specific DSP requirements, you might consider using an FPGA or CPLD (Complex Programmable Logic Device) and creating a custom digital signal processing solution tailored to your needs.
+This approach offers flexibility but requires expertise in FPGA/CPLD design.

 ## what other solutions are there....other io ports for the tec-1